SOFTS-Arabica coffee, raw sugar hit highest levels in nearly two months

 * "We adjust our 2021/22 production estimates down to 164.8 million bags on further weather risks in Brazil, Colombia and Indonesia.
 With (a) demand estimate of 173.1 million bags, we expect a global deficit of 8.4 million bags," said Citi in a note.

-* The Brazilian real BRL= hit a 1-1/2 month peak versus the dollar on Thursday, deterring farmers in the world's top coffee producer from selling by lowering returns in local currency terms.
+* Arabica futures are heading into a sensitive trading period when currency moves, the pace of a post-COVID-19 recovery and clarity on future crops could lead prices to break higher, the head of a Brazilian coffee exporting group said.

-* Nestle NESN.S reported its strongest quarterly sales growth in 10 years on Thursday.
-Coffee was the largest contributor to sales growth, with Nespresso sales up more than 17%.
+* The Brazilian real BRL= hit a two-month peak versus the dollar on Friday, deterring farmers in the world's top producer from selling by lowering returns in local currency.

 SUGAR